mitchemmc/UE4FirstPersonVRTemplate/README.md

 UE4 First Person VR Template
 ============================

+**Note I have stopped supporting this template please see this [thread](https://forums.unrealengine.com/showthread.php?96447-Tutorial-Mitch-s-VR-Lab-an-introduction-to-VR-in-UE4) for my new work**

 This is a template taking the base UE4 First Person template and making a from the ground up VR focused template with comfort and usability optimisations

 Current version **0.4.2**